ksoze84/usefun/README.md

 ```

-You don't have to enable the Fun collection to use it outside React if you're not going to call promises and you are not using "this" in actions before the components are mounted.
+### Enabling the Fun collection is necessary when:
+* Promises are invoked before a component that uses it is mounted.
+* "this" is used in actions before a component that uses it is mounted.

+Enabling a collection is essentially binding its functions and trapping their calls to trigger a state update.